Caring and convenient at two locations

 You can transfer your prescriptions to Sky Lakes Outpatient Pharmacy by calling us at 541.274.3490 or bringing in your prescription information.
 You can reach Sky Lakes Downtown Pharmacy by calling 541-274-3880.

-We will need the current pharmacy name (the phone or fax number would be helpful but not necessary) and the prescription number.
-We'll do the rest.
+Provide us the name of the pharmacy you currently use (the phone or fax number would be helpful but not necessary) and the prescription number, and we'll do the rest.

 Sky Lakes Outpatient Pharmacy carries popular over-the-counter (OTC) items such as analgesics, cough and cold medications, digestive products, and more, and can special order as needed.